oracle-livelabs/developer/dev-rel-rag-to-agents/introduction/introduction.md

 ## About this Workshop

 In this lab, we'll interact with a data set from an application named Prism CityOps.
-It's an application used by the city of Kirkland to monitor and manage city infrastrucuter such as ongoing maintenance, active monitoring via IoT devices, crew dispatch, record keeping, and more.
+It's an application used by the city of Kirkland to monitor and manage city infrastructure such as ongoing maintenance, active monitoring via IoT devices, crew dispatch, record keeping, and more.

 You'll utilize a Jupyter Notebook with real Python code, completing real activities, and building on what you already know about databases and AI Vector Search.
 You'll create a RAG pipeline using data in the database and work your way up to implementing a full on AI agent, with tools and a little memory, utilizing LangChain as the agent framework.